 Yesterday I took an excursion from Eminönü to Anadolu Kavağı, a small seaside village on Macar Bay at the entrance to the Black Sea.
 It was a euphoric, mesmerizing day enjoying astonishing views of Istanbul and the Bosphorus Strait!

 In a matter of hours, the weather changed from partly cloudy to overcast to clear and back again.
 Even with sunscreen, I got sunburned.
 The ferry leaves Eminönü at 10:30 and returns at 5:30 – we had less than 100 passengers, a mere handful on the huge ferry-boat.
 The excursion cost 25 Turkish Lira ($7).

 Including stops to pick up passengers, it took about two hours to get to Anadolu Kavağı.
-Before the trip I was getting bridges, palaces, and mosques mixed up – now, I’m even more confused.
-From the middle of the Bosphorus you can spot landmarks and Istanbul’s different districts and neighborhoods – Ortaköy, Arnavutköy, Kanlıca, Beşiktaş, Karaköy, Üsküdar, Sultanahmet, and many more places with long difficult to pronounce Turkish names ….
+Before the trip I was getting bridges, mosques, and palaces mixed up – now, I’m even more confused.
+From the middle of the Bosphorus you can spot landmarks and Istanbul’s different districts and neighborhoods – Ortaköy, Arnavutköy, Kanlıca, Beşiktaş, Karaköy, Üsküdar, Sultanahmet – and many more places with long difficult to pronounce Turkish names….
 It’s beautiful!
 I lost count of all the bridges we passed along the Bosphorus.

 Yoros Castle and Yavuz Sultan Selim Bridge